Jenniferpan2003/SONIC-EMOJI-MAYHEM---An-interactive-music-creation-app-with-emoji-animations/README.md

 ## 🎉 Final Words

 There are no mistakes in art, only happy accidents!
+(Thanks, Bob Ross)

 Press random keys.
 Make weird sounds.
 Watch emojis dance.
 Save videos.
 Confuse your friends.
 Have fun.

 That's what SONIC EMOJI MAYHEM is all about! 🎨🎵🤪

 Now go make something WEIRD! 🚀✨🎪